AdityanRajesh7/HustleSafe/README.md

 3. **Fixed boundaries create gaming incentives.** If fraudsters learn the threshold is 0.50, they calibrate their attacks to score 0.48 consistently.

-**GigShield's Revised Approach: Context-Aware Adaptive Resolution**
+**HustleSafe's Revised Approach: Context-Aware Adaptive Resolution**

 The resolution model combines the fraud score with **three contextual dimensions** before assigning a tier: